 LMU ‒ China Academic Network (LMU-ChAN)

-The LMU ‒ China Academic Network was established in 2015 and now includes 10 of China’s most renowned universities, all of which are located in and around Beijing, Shanghai and Hong Kong.
+The LMU ‒ China Academic Network was established in 2015 and now includes eleven of China’s most renowned universities, all of which are located in and around Beijing, Shanghai and Hong Kong.

-The LMU ‒ China Academic Network was established in 2015 and now includes 10 of China’s most renowned universities, all of which are located in and around Beijing, Shanghai and Hong Kong.
+The LMU ‒ China Academic Network was established in 2015 and now includes eleven of China’s most renowned universities, all of which are located in and around Beijing, Shanghai and Hong Kong.

 Since 2005, LMU Munich has established a wide range of contacts and collaborations with outstanding partners and leading research universities in China in the fields of Life Sciences and Health, Environmental and Geosciences, as well as the Humanities and Social Sciences.

 LMU began to develop the LMU ‒ China Academic Network project (LMU-ChAN) in 2015.
-Unlike strategic partnerships, each of which involves a single partnering university, the network model allows one to focus on different scientific areas and diverse collaboration models, and generates additional synergy effects.
+Unlike strategic partnerships which only involve a single partner university, the focus of LMU-ChAN's network model is on diverse collaboration models, generating additional synergy effects.
 The network now includes the following leading universities in China:

 Furthermore, scholarships for doctoral candidates from China can be applied for via the LMU-CSC Program.
 This program enables highly qualified Chinese postgraduates to obtain their doctoral degrees or conduct research for a doctoral dissertation at LMU.

 LMU students and young researchers can apply to the China Scholarship Council (CSC) for a research scholarship at a Chinese university.
-The possible funding period is 1-12 months.
+The possible funding period is 1 to 12 months.
 Application deadlines are October 15 and January 15 for a stay in the following academic year.
 Further information on the scholarship and the application process can be found on the CSC website.

 © Fudan University

 The annual Scientific Forum is an important element of the network’s structure.
 The Forum not only serves to generate ideas for collaborative ventures in research and teaching, it also helps to nurture and extend existing contacts and interactions.
 The symposium comprises lectures, panel discussions and workshops with between 70 and 100 participants.
 It brings together both established and early-career researchers, as well as students from LMU and China.
-The Forum is hosted by LMU and one or other of the partnering universities in alternate years.
+The Forum is hosted alternately by LMU or one of the partner universities.

 International Office